WSSDA Positions

 Updated Annually

 Each spring, school directors have the opportunity to “spruce up” WSSDA’s advocacy platform.
-This year, the window to do so is April 17-May 12, 2023.
 WSSDA’s platform consists of legislative and permanent positions.
-To keep the platform relevant and effective, all school board members are encouraged to first review WSSDA’s positions before recommending revisions or additions to the platform.
+To keep the platform relevant and effective, all school board members are encouraged to first review WSSDA’s positions before proposing revisions or additions to the platform.

 What’s the process?

-Currently, WSSDA has 239 positions that have been adopted by its membership, which consists of all 1,477 school directors statewide.
-When the window opens, WSSDA gives directors an online form to submit recommendations, if they have any.
+Currently, WSSDA has more than 200 positions that have been adopted by its membership, which consists of all 1,477 school directors statewide.
+When the platform revision window opens, WSSDA gives school boards an online form to submit recommendations, if they have any.
 The recommendations that emerge from the “spring cleaning” of positions are studied by WSSDA’s Legislative and Resolutions committees and then put in front of members for a vote at the WSSDA General Assembly.
 The assembly takes place each fall.

 School boards regularly discuss WSSDA positions and consider proposing a revision to WSSDA’s advocacy platform when the window opens in April.